The Habanero: Breaking Down the Popular Pepper

 How do you know which pepper to choose?
 The white and green peppers are milder, while red and orange are the spiciest.
 Red and orange are also the most common varieties.
 These peppers are covered in thin, smooth skin that has a waxy texture.
 A common visual trait is having vertical ridges that stretch from top to bottom.

 Sometimes habaneros are mistaken for Scotch bonnets, which is understandable since they’re both members of the same species, the capsicum .
 However, the average Scotch bonnet is a little spicier than the average habanero.
 You can usually tell these two peppers apart based on their appearance.
-The peppers are usually about 2.5 inches long, which is an inch bigger than most Scotch B.
+The peppers are usually about 2.5 inches long, which is an inch bigger than most Scotch Bonnets.

 Flavor Profile